dattalab/orbbec-acquire/README.md

 ## Step 8: Restart the Terminal for the changes to be effective.

-Connect the camera to the acquisition computer.
+Connect the camera via USB-C to the acquisition computer.
 If the camera was previously connected, disconnect and re-connect the camera.
 Optionally preview with the viewer or navigate to `pyorbbecsdk/examples` directory and run the example scripts to test the camera.

 # Acquiring data